HamzaAlsarakbi/Electr0d/README.md

 # Hello 👋🏻
-I am Hamza Alsarakbi, a grade 12 student.
+I am Hamza Alsarakbi, a CS student at Carleton University.
 I write programs as a hobby and a future software developer.

 # Languages 🗣
 - Arabic 🇸🇾